Calestial2/Txtmax/README.md

 - **api**: Test Restful APIs Data Directly in the Editor, First will ask for putting url and it will fetch data via curl
 - **axios**: Another Command allows to Fetch Restful APIs Data From their Url, First it will ask for filename and then allows to write codes and quit with :wq and it will run it
 - **advance**: type an file name with it's extension, it will show it's content and allows to jump into an specific line in it and Search and Replace
-- **deploy**: Deploy your code to Railway CLI or Render CLI, First Txtmax will prompt you for choosing Railway or Render and then it will initialize an one and you can type commands and deploy with railway up or render deploy
+- **debug**: Get Debug And Warns for C Files, first will ask for debugging code or running code, if choose debugging code it will ask for project name and then filename including it's extension and then you can see debug, of choose warning it will ask for project name and then filename including it's extension and then it will run it
+- **terminal**: A Built-in Terminal to type commands directly on the editor
 - **exit:** Exit the Txtmax editor.

 ## UI